emmercm/www/src/blog/publishing-docker-images-with-circleci.md

 ## Other CI/CD tools

-If CircleCI isn't the right tool for you, check out how to accomplish this using [GitHub Actions](/blog/publishing-docker-images-with-github-actions).
+If CircleCI isn't the right tool for you, check out how to accomplish this same pipeline using [GitHub Actions](/blog/publishing-docker-images-with-github-actions).